asteroid-lang/asteroid/Asteroid User Guide.md

 (1,2)
 ```
 We can combine type patterns and named patterns to give us something that looks
-like a variable declaration in other languages but in Asteroid it is still just all
+like a variable declaration in other languages.
+In Asteroid, though, it is still just all
 about pattern matching.
 Consider,
 ```
 load system "io".